EkkoN7/Portfolio/README.md

-While my primary focus is cybersecurity, I also enjoy exploring broader areas of software development, including AI and game design, to continually expand my programming and problem-solving skills.
+While my primary focus is cybersecurity and automation, I also enjoy exploring broader areas of software development, including AI and game design, to continually expand my programming and problem-solving skills.

 # Table of Contents: